-C. Appling Area of Open-loop-based Voltage Control for Island Mode
+3.3 Application Area of Proposed Open-loop-based Voltage Control for Island Mode

-In the disturbance compensator of (3), the Low-pass-filter (LPF) is implemented into DOB in order to suppress the resonance components of the LC filter for the voltage command in the voltage controller.
-The resonance frequency of the LC filter f{res_LC} is expressed as
+In the disturbance compensator of (3), the low-pass filter (LPF) is implemented into the DOB in order to suppress the resonance components of the LC filter for the voltage command in the voltage controller.
+The resonant frequency of the LC filter $f{res{LC}}$ is expressed as

-$$f{res_LC} = \frac{1}{2\pi\sqrt{LC_f}} \tag{4}.$$
+$$f{res_LC} = \frac{1}{2\pi\sqrt{LC_f}} \quad \dots \tag{4}.$$

-In order to reduce the resonance component of the LC filter by using LPF, the cutoff frequency of LPF is designed to less than 1/10 to 1/2 for the resonance frequency of the LC filter $f{res\ LC}$.
+In order to reduce the resonance component of the LC filter by using an LPF, the cutoff frequency of the LPF is designed to be less than 1/10 to 1/2 for the resonant frequency of the LC filter f{res_LC} .
 Thus, it is possible to reduce the effect of the LC filter resonance.
-However, in order to increase the performance of the disturbance compensator, it is necessary to increase the cutoff frequency of LPF.
+However, in order to increase the performance of the disturbance compensator, it is necessary to increase the cutoff frequency of the LPF.
 Due to the output current disturbance caused by the diode rectifier load, the odd-order harmonic components are included in the inverter output voltage.
-For instance, 11th order harmonic wave is 550 Hz; where fundamental wave is 50 Hz, when considering the reduction of the harmonics to 11th order for the fundamental wave of the output voltage.
-Thus, it is necessary to increase the LPF cutoff frequency of DOB higher than 550 Hz.
-Therefore, in order to consider the suppression of the harmonics to k order, the proposed method is applied as follows condition where f{out} is the frequency of the output voltage, n is the ratio for the resonance frequency of the LC filter f{res_LC} , which implies the DOB cutoff frequency from 1/10 to 1/2 of the resonance frequency of the LC filter.
-In this paper, the resonance frequency of the LC filter is approximately 10 kHz, where L is 1.29 mH (%Z = 1.0%), and C_f is $0.2 \text{ } \mu\text{F}$ (%Y = 0.25%); therefore, if k is eleven, it is possible to meet (5).
-Furthermore, in order to compensate 11th order harmonic without interfering with the resonance frequency of the LC filter, the DOB cutoff frequency is set to 2 kHz.
+For instance, when considering the reduction of the harmonics to 11th order for the fundamental wave of the output voltage, the 11th order harmonic wave is 550 Hz when the fundamental wave is 50 Hz.
+Thus, it is necessary to increase the LPF cutoff frequency of the DOB to greater than 550 Hz.
+Therefore, in order to consider the suppression of the harmonics to k order, the proposed method is applied subject to the following condition:

+where f{out} is the frequency of the output voltage; and n is the ratio for the resonant frequency of the LC filter f{res_LC} , which implies a DOB cutoff frequency from 1/10 to 1/2 for the resonant frequency of the LC filter.
+In this paper, the resonant frequency of the LC filter is approximately 10 kHz, where L is 1.29 mH (%Z = 1.0%), and C_f is 0.2 μF (%Y = 0.25%); therefore, if k is eleven, it is possible to meet (5).
+Furthermore, to compensate for the 11th order harmonic without interfering with the resonant frequency of the LC filter, the DOB cutoff frequency is set to 2 kHz.